Can You Get Life Insurance with a Pre-Existing Condition?

 If possible, improve your health

 Some pre-existing medical conditions can make following conventional health improvement routes difficult.
-If you can, working out, eating clean and quitting smoking may help reduce your life insurance rates.
+If you can, working out, maintaining a healthy diet and quitting smoking helps reduce your life insurance rates.

-Improving your health may make you eligible for a rate reconsideration.
-Keep in mind that you may need to undergo a medical exam to get this lower rate.
+Improving your health can make you eligible for a rate reconsideration.
+You may need to undergo a medical exam to get this lower rate.

 2. 2